Note: This article is featured in this booklet, which shows the surprising connection between Christmas and the creation of the world.

 The Bible makes it very clear in Romans 10:9:

-That if you confess with your mouth the Lord Jesus and believe in your heart that God has raised him from the dead, you will be saved.
+If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.

 When we acknowledge that we are sinners before God, repent of our sin, and confess the Lord Jesus, acknowledging that he died and rose from the dead, we receive the free gift of salvation from our Creator and will spend eternity with him.